You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Given all of the above, the mere fact that the Pact for the Future was actually agreed upon and signed by 143 countries represents a real achievement.
 Yes, it is just a piece of paper with no binding legal power, yes it is the most incremental of incremental baby steps - but it does have a genuinely transformational concept at its heart.

-Calling on us to introduce whole of government and governance structures that are long term, participatory, and engaging youth especially, sustainable and with intergenerational fairness at their core is transformational.
+Calling on us to introduce a whole of government and governance structures that are long term, participatory, and that engage youth; sustainable and with intergenerational fairness at their core.
+This is nothing short of being transformational.

 This was the latest milestone in the long history of the movement to care for future generations and the inheritance that we leave others with.
 In the words of UN Secretary General António Guterres: “our success or failure hinges not on the adoption of agreements but on our actions and the lives of the people that we serve”.